sql-machine-learning/elasticdl/docs/designs/ps_design.md

 Parameter storage includes two kinds of parameters:

 * Embedding parameters can be saved in the form of `dictionary{layer name, dictionary{id, vector}}`.
 * Each Non-embedding parameter consists of a name and a dense tensor, which is inherently suitable for KV storage.
+In order to distinguish these dense tensors, TensorFlow assigns a unique name to each tensor (or in the form of TensorFlow variables).

 There are many high-performant technique for KV storage, for example, hash map and R&B tree.
 For simplicity, we can use python dictionary at first.
 Hence we can save parameters in the following structure: